deirdreobyrne/CalendarAndDST/dev.md

 # The Gregorian Calendar, and DST

+## Introduction

+The [Gregorian Calendar](https://en.wikipedia.org/wiki/Gregorian_calendar) is the calendar most widely used in the world today, and so conversions regarding that calendar are a common task for computers.

+[Daylight savings time](https://en.wikipedia.org/wiki/Daylight_saving_time) ("DST") is another time-related phenomenon that computers have to deal with on a regular basis.

+The algorithms for dealing with the calendar and DST are often cumbersome, involving look-up tables and inefficient case-by-case logic.
+I present below algorithms which do not require look-up tables, and which I believe are as efficient as possible.
+These algorithms take advantage of integer arithmetic present in most modern computer languages.

 ## Acknowledgement

 The algorithms for converting between day number and date are based on algorithms presented by Jean Meeus in his 1991 book *Astronomical Algorithms*.